motherhood is a journey…

 We will take your blood pressure at each visit and measure the growth of your uterus to help us evaluate the growth of your baby.
 It also helps confirm your estimated due date (EDD).
 Monitoring this measurement can also be the first clue to possible twins, should you be carrying them.

 During your prenatal visits we will listen to your baby’s heart with our Doppler or fetoscope.
 Your partner and the baby’s siblings can hear it, too!
 Heart tones are reassuring to us all and help us to know what your baby’s usual heart rate is, important information to know when you go into labor.
 Listening to the baby’s heart is usually everyone’s favorite part of the prenatal visit.
 After the halfway point of your pregnancy we will palpate your uterus, meaning we will feel for the baby through your stomach and tell you the placement of his/her head, back and feet.
 You can learn to do this at home as well.
 We always take plenty of time getting to know your baby and his/her position.
-If the position is not ideal near the end of pregnancy you can do certain exercises that will help your baby move into a better position, vital to promoting easier labor and delivery.
+If the position is not ideal near the end of pregnancy you can do certain exercises that will help your baby move into a better position, vital to promoting easier labor and birth.
 Occasionally it can even mean the difference between having a normal vaginal birth or a Cesarean section.
 Possibly the most important part of your prenatal visit is when we discuss how you are feeling.
 We will answer any questions you have and give you more information to take home and read as it is needed.
 We have a full library of books, DVDs and videos related to pregnancy, childbirth and babies.
 They are available for you to check out as you desire.

 the home visit